 You should consider carefully the following information about the risks described below, together with the other information contained in this quarterly report on Form 10-Q before you decide to buy or maintain an investment in our common stock.
 We believe the risks described below are the risks that are material to us as of the date of this quarterly report.
 Additional risks and uncertainties that we are unaware of may also become important factors that affect us.
-The risk factors set forth below with an asterisk (\) next to the title contain changes to the description of the risk factors previously disclosed in Item 1A to our Annual Report.
+The risk factors set forth below marked with an asterisk () did not appear as separate risk factors in, or contain changes to the similarly titled risk factors included in, Item 1A of the Annual Report.
 If any of the following risks actually occur, our business, financial condition, results of operations and future growth prospects would likely be materially and adversely affected.
 In these circumstances, the market price of our common stock could decline, and you may lose all or part of the money you paid to buy our common stock.